bugsnag/bugsnag-js/TESTING.md

 The react-native CLI come in three parts:

 - CLI tests, that don't require any remote connections or special setup
-- Building an app, which requires your local machine to be set up for building iOS and Android applications
+- Testing an app build, which requires your local machine to be set up for building iOS and Android applications
-- Running the app, which requires the built application from the previous test set to run
+- Testing the built app, which requires the built application from the previous test set to run

 #### CLI tests

+The CLI tests target the command line interface by providing a set of responses to expected queries, verifying that the CLI tool responds correctly and makes appropriate changes to the workspace.

 ##### Setting up